-- Shortlisted - AJ Retrofit Awards, Housing Category, 2021
+- AJ Retrofit Awards, Housing Category, Shortlisted, 2021

+Of masonry cavity construction with timber roof structure and pan tiled roofs synonymous with the Suffolk countryside, existing materials are exposed and celebrated giving a robust semi industrial palette to the new homes.
+The existing fabric has been enhanced to provide modern levels of comfort; existing walls have been insulated, underfloor heating has been installed throughout and the existing roof has been removed, insulated and the original tiles reinstated.
 The buildings functional proportions are embraced with double height living spaces leading directly to the generous private gardens.
-A mezzanine ﬂoor has been inserted into the front section of the building to provide ensuite bedrooms and family bathrooms.
-Wide planked timber floors on the ﬁrst ﬂoors provide a feeling of warmth and familiarity.
-Elsewhere black steel staircases and concrete ﬂoors hint at the buildings functional past and walls clad in black vertical timber reference the agricultural vernacular.
+A first floor has been inserted into the front section of the building to provide ensuite bedrooms and family bathrooms.
+Wide planked timber floors on the first floors offer a softer more homely quality in contrast to the concrete floors at ground level.
+Elsewhere black steel staircases and concrete hint at the buildings functional past and walls clad in black vertical timber reference the agricultural vernacular.
 Situated in just under 4 acres the conversion embraces the rural setting and allows each home a connection with the ever changing landscape.
 Living spaces are flooded with natural light and long views via full height double glazed windows and doors.
-Existing trees and hedges have been incorporated to promote the relationship between the new homes and their context.
+Existing trees and hedges have been incorporated into the proposals to promote the relationship between the new homes and their context.